ameera-hassan/ameerahassan/README.md

 </div>
 </div>

-## `> 🗝️ **Keyholder to Data Insights** — I help empower teams to shape their own success through modern finance, data, and technology with thoughtful data solutions that turn information into action.
+## `> 🗝️ **Keyholder to Data Insights**` — I help empower teams to shape their own success through modern finance, data, and technology with thoughtful data solutions that turn information into action.

----

-## `> background --origin`

-Ameera by name, Data Analyst by profession.
-A pivot from chemistry, where I was often met with the challenge of data generation outpacing data acquisition, analysis, and management.
-The solution, I was told, lived in programming languages.
-Python.
-Today I can confidently say I know exactly what it takes to keep pace: automated workflows and data infrastructure.
-Even better, I get to apply it where it matters, helping healthcare and nonprofit organizations build automated pipelines, reporting systems, and BI dashboards that give their teams real visibility into their operations.
-I love transforming data into insights that enable real decisions, and I get to do exactly that every day as Data Analyst and Co-founder at Hassan.CPA.

 ---